Thailand Pass for Indians: Thailand For Indian Tourists Made Easy

 If you are traveling to Thailand with your children, you'll need to click on the "add more" option before continuing with your application.

 When clicking "add more," you'll need to provide the following details of your child:

 Information about the child (name, surname, date of birth, etc.)

 Passport information (also upload the passport)

 Information on COVID-19 vaccination (doses 1 and 2)

 On the next page, provide information about your vaccination status.
 If you're unvaccinated, you need to provide a negative COVID-19 test result taken no later than 72 hours before your trip to Thailand.
 On the other hand, vaccinated travelers need to upload their vaccination certificates.

 If you have a certificate with a QR code, add this to get faster results.

-On the final page, provide information surrounding your accommodation and your medical insurance.
+On the final page, provide information about your accommodation and medical insurance.
 This includes the medical insurance policy number and your documents.
 Be sure to have digital copies of your insurance documents, as you'll need to upload them on the online application process.